ComputationalRadiationPhysics/isaac/README.md

 setup up.
 The default port for the client is 2459 (the year when the Serenity laid keel) and for the insitu connections 2560.

-If you build the example you can also start one or multiple instances with
+If you build the examples you can also start one or multiple instances with
-* `./example`
+* `./example_cuda`

 or
+* `./example_alpaka`

+or with more than one binary
-* `mpirun -c COUNT ./example`
+* `mpirun -c COUNT ./example_cuda`

 If you open the interface.htm in the subfolder client you should be able to connect to ISAAC, to see the running example and observe it.
 For existing the example or isaac just press ^C (Ctrl + C).

-For using ISAAC in your own simulation first of all your need to include the isaac.h from the subfolder insitu.
+For using ISAAC in your own simulation first of all your need to include the isaac.h from the subfolder insitu and.
 For now it is easist to just copy and paste this header library.
+Make sure, that this file finds the folder "isaac" with sub include files.
 Keep in mind, that you need
 * jansson
 * alpaka
 * IceT and